niplav/site/eschews.md

 status people, and try to introduce clearer metrics of performance into that community, high status individuals in the community will strongly resist those metrics because they have an asymmetric downside.
-If they perform well on the metric, they stay in their position, but if they perform poorly, they might lose status.
+If they perform well on the metric, they at best stay in their position, but if they perform poorly, they lose status.
 Since they are at least a little bit unsure about their performance on the metric relative to others, they can only lose.